surtarso/ASAPCabinetFE/UserManual.md

 ### Automatic Positioning

 If you've already set up your window positions within VPinballX, and your `VPinballX.ini` file is in its default location (`~/.vpinball`), ASAPCabinetFE can automatically adopt those positions and sizes when it loads.
-This feature is enabled by default but can be toggled in the configuration menu.
+This feature is not enabled by default but can be toggled in the configuration menu.
 >[!NOTE]
 >You can set a custom path for your VPinballX.ini in case you dont use the default location (optional).